creditimpact/PURAIFY/SYSTEM_STATE.md

 The PURAIFY project is in the **early development phase**, with initial endpoints implemented for each engine.
 Basic blueprint schema validation is now in place.
 The next step is to expand features and integrate across engines.
+Gateway now calls the Validation Engine before executing a blueprint to ensure the structure is valid.
 Documentation updated for engine dependencies and namespace mapping to reflect current implementation.
 Execution Engine now supports `http_request` and `create_sheet` actions.

 ---